TeleportingSkunk/vdx-gimbal/readme.md

    * [Github](http://github.com/TeleportingSkunk)
    * [LinkedIn](https://www.linkedin.com/in/marko-galevski/)
 * Tomislav Dimitrievski - Thanks for the help with improving the PCB design
-* Stole Jovanovski - Thanks for developing the mean filter library, and general advice
+* Stole Jovanovski - Thanks for developing the mean filter library and for your help in general
    * [LinkedIn](https://www.linkedin.com/in/stole-jovanovski/)

 ## About ***Vision Dynamix***